Rama Rajya, Then and Now: A Timeless Blueprint for Justice, Welfare, and Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The Rama Rajya Dashboard tracks justice, welfare, ecology, and trust, using indicators like adjudication timelines, grievance redress, corruption perceptions, women’s safety, learning outcomes, groundwater levels, green cover, fiscal health, and citizen trust.
+The Rama Rajya Dashboard is a proposed way to make the ideal measurable.
+It would track indicators such as adjudication timelines, grievance redress time, corruption perceptions, women’s safety, learning outcomes, groundwater levels, green cover, fiscal health, and citizen trust.